WHY is this medicine prescribed?

 Transdermal granisetron may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-- skin redness after you remove the patch (Call the doctor if it lasts longer than 3 days.)
+- skin redness lasting longer than 3 days after you remove the patch

 - rash, redness, bumps, blisters, or itching of the skin under or around the patch

 - tightness of the throat

 - dizziness, light-headedness, or fainting

 - hallucinations (seeing things or hearing voices that do not exist)